hatedabamboo/notes.hatedabamboo.me/src/posts/eks-auto-mode-custom-nodeclasses-and-nodepools.md

 - kubernetes
 layout: layouts/post.njk
 permalink: /eks-custom-nodeclasses-and-nodepools/
+featured: true
 ---
 Hello, dear reader!
 It's been a while since our last one-way communication.
 Mostly because the last couple of months have been taxing on me.
 Searching for a new job is not an easy task these days.
-Also, there’s been a new [Warhammer box](https://www.warhammer-community.com/en-gb/articles/ujwwshq1/saturday-pre-orders-saturnine/), which I just couldn’t resist.
+Also, there's been a new [Warhammer box](https://www.warhammer-community.com/en-gb/articles/ujwwshq1/saturday-pre-orders-saturnine/), which I just couldn't resist.

 But I'm slowly getting back up to speed, and today we're gonna explore the abilities to manage the managed service -- in particular, how we can configure custom parameters to spin up instances and storage on AWS EKS to our liking.